Talks & Field Trips Schedule 2023

 Please consider getting or renewing your membership.

-The VanPS membership fee is $30 and covers all family members.
+The VanPS membership fee is $30 and covers immediate family members.
 Membership is valid for the calendar year.

-A membership is required to attend field trips and also gives you access to the BC Paleontological Alliance (BCPA) newsletter, which can be found on the BCPA website.
+A membership is required to attend field trips and also gives you access to the BC Paleontological Alliance (BCPA) journal, which can be found on the BCPA website.

 Individuals and families with paid VanPS memberships are allowed to participate in VanPS field trips and other BCPA society field trips.